Holding your nerve when your investment loses value

 Turbulent markets can affect the value of your stocks and shares investment, but the worst thing you can do is panic.
-We explain what fluctuations in the stock market mean and how to ride out the storm.
+We explain what fluctuations in the stock market mean and how to ride out the storm if you feel like you’re losing money.

-When you invest in a stocks and shares product, like our ISA, Junior ISA, Child Trust Fund or Lifetime ISA, you’re putting your money into a fund that invests in the stock market on your behalf.
+When you invest in a stocks and shares product, like our ISA, Junior ISALifetime ISA and some of our Child Trust Funds, you’re putting your money into a fund that invests in the stock market on your behalf.

-The value of your investment depends on how well the companies the fund has shares in perform.
+The value of your investment depends on how well the assets the fund invests in perform.
 When they do well, the value of your investment goes up, when they don’t do well it goes down.

-Over the last few months, many factors have made things difficult for companies and rapid changes in politics have impacted on the economy.
+Over the last year or so, many factors have made things difficult for companies and rapid changes in politics have impacted on the economy.

 As a result, we’ve seen what we call “turbulence” in the stock market.
 In a nutshell, this means that the value of stocks and shares has gone up and down by more than we’d normally see.